All Episodes

 Many of them are, but what I've noticed is this is an organic movement.

-It's a grassroots movement, and it's one that has really moved beyond the traditional civil rights and political structures.
+And it's one that has really moved beyond the traditional civil rights and political structures.

 And part of it is because the system itself is the problem.

-Because of the constraints of time.
+I have to go because of the constraints of time.

 Look forward to your book, Pastor Scott.

-And uh, I think I might surprise you.
+And I think I might surprise you.

-Um I hope I I hope that invitation's coming.
+I hope that invitation is coming.

 I would be there.

-An amazing Hannity, nine Eastern on Fox.
+An amazing Hannity 9 Eastern on Fox.

-Please set your DVR, the best coverage available on television straight ahead.
+The best coverage available on television straight ahead.

 One of last night's victims, an NYPD officer who police say was targeted in a hit and run.

-He's in uh serious but stable condition.
+He's in serious but stable condition.

 He has a head injury and a leg injury from being hit by a car.

-A very violent night for police officers, several attacks on those officers caught on video.
+Several attacks on those officers caught on video.

-In fact, Dramatic video shows a sergeant struck by a black sedan.
+In fact, dramatic video shows a sergeant struck by a black sedan.

 He is in serious but stable condition.